 A recent blog post proclaims “Big Data is Dead.”
 Not coincidentally, this proclamation is made by the folks supporting DuckDB, a database system optimized for local in-process deployments.
 (P.S.
 I am a fan of DuckDB and I’m planning to swap out PostgreSQL with DuckDB in my data engineering class the next time I offer it.
-Also watch out for more from Ponder on DuckDB!)
+And Ponder lets you run your data science workflows on DuckDB!)

 All that said, I’m here to declare “not so fast!”
 I draw on lessons from the database research community to argue that any organization has big data, medium data, and small data needs.
 Rather than shaming people for the size of their data or data needs, we as data infra tool builders should optimize for how to help people get the insights they need from their data — be it in the form of a report, a visualization, or an ML model — independent of size, using the modality they are most comfortable with.
 We should learn to embrace — and admit the legitimate existence of — all sizes of data!